ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

  09:09:34	AutoTune: p=0.052298 d=0.005232
  09:09:34	AutoTune: success 1/4

-This is during Pitch Rate P adjustment, indicating a twitch is about to happen as the P is being tried at an increased value of 0.052298, but first it is waiting until it gets back to level from the last twitch (WFL= Waiting for level), and then it reports that the result of this twitch is within targets and successful.
+This is during Pitch Rate P adjustment, indicating a twitch is about to happen as the P is being tried at an increased value of 0.052298, but first, it is waiting until it gets back to level from the last twitch (WFL= Waiting for level), and then it reports that the result of this twitch is within targets and successful.
 But this has to occur 4 times in a row, before moving on to the next phase.

-.. note:: During YAW rate phase of tuning, the messages will show a value for "d" that is not ATC_RAT_YAW_D, which is usually 0, but rather it's the value of ATC_RAT_YAW_FLTE, that is being changed.
+.. note:: During the YAW rate phase of tuning, the messages will show a value for "d" that is not ATC_RAT_YAW_D, which is usually 0, but rather it's the value of ATC_RAT_YAW_FLTE, that is being changed.

 Anytime the process is interrupted by pilot stick movements, the
 ::